xelarion/env-replacer/README.md

 - Efficiently replaces `${VAR_NAME}` placeholders with corresponding values from `.env`.
 - Supports recursive replacement for all files within a directory and its subdirectories.
+- Option to output to a specified file, leaving the original file unchanged.
 - Simple and lightweight, facilitating easy integration into deployment and configuration workflows.

 ## Usage